farrajota/automl_toolbox/README.md

 ADAT (Automatic Data Assistant Toolbox) is a framework for building automatic Data Science solutions.
 Use it as your personal Data Science assistant / wizard for creating ETL processes and/or a fully automated machine learning pipelines with ease.

+This project is intended to be a testing playground for a bunch of wrapper methods to serve as high-level APIs to a bunch of common tasks like:

+- data profiling
+- cleaning missing values
+- detecting outliers
+- performing feature engineering
+- hyper-parameter optimization
+- evaluating machine learning models
+- creating ensembles of such models
+- etc.

 ## Warning

 This code base is in heavy development for now.
 Once it reaches `v0.1.0` you may then try it, but for now you are at your own risk.